VroomVroomVroom VroomVroomVroom

 South Island road trip

 Most visitors to New Zealand are familiar with the famous snow-capped mountains of Queenstown / Tāhuna and the impressive fiords in Fiordland National Park, however there is much more to discover on the South Island.
 Along the remote south coast, you’ll discover the beautiful waterfalls of the Catlins region, while in the west, you’ll see unique beaches like nowhere else in the world.
+For a unique experience of the South Island, check out this awesome seven-day itinerary.

 Day One: Arthur’s Pass